Christmas with the Joker: Voice cast

-Production notes
+Production

 This is the only episode written by Eddie Gorodetsky, as well as the only one directed by Kent Butterworth.

-Originally, Tim Curry performed the role of the Joker, but Curry's performance was seen as "too scary" by the producers and he was replaced after recording three episodes.
-Curry claimed he developed bronchitis during the initial recording sessions, leading to him being replaced.
+Tim Curry was originally intended to voice the Joker, but his performance was seen as "too scary" by the Batman: The Animated Series producers and he was replaced after recording three episodes.
+At the 2017 Fan Expo Canada, Curry claimed he developed bronchitis during the initial recording sessions, which contributed to him being replaced.
 John Glover, who later voiced the Riddler, also auditioned for the Joker role.
 Ultimately, the role was given to Mark Hamill, who worked to craft a multifaceted laugh for the Joker that could change to reflect the Joker's current mood, likening it to a musical instrument.
 Hamill, who found himself to be the biggest fan of the Batman comics among the cast, credited the laughs he had honed on stage in Amadeus with landing him the role.
-Hamill's take on the Joker's laugh is considered to be groundbreaking for the voice-acting industry, and led to Hamill having an enormously successful voice-acting career.
+Hamill's take on the Joker is considered to be groundbreaking for the voice-acting industry and led to Hamill having an enormously successful voice-acting career.

 Reception

-Leonard Piece of The A.V.
+Leonard Pierce of The A.V.
 Club gave the episode a B rating, writing, "I can't rate this episode too highly, since it's pretty inconsequential and technically not very well-executed, especially compared to what came before it.
 It's also got a lot of padding.
 It could easily be 15 minutes and far tighter...But it's a funny, charming piece of work, by no means a failure, and it provides some memorable lines and the beginning of two relationships—Batman and the Joker and Batman and Robin—that are essential to the show's development.
 It does what it needs to do quite well, and for that reason, I can't rate it too poorly, either."